gvwilson/sdxpy/src/binary/index.md

 since the value must be boxed before it can be used.
 Write some tests to see how much slower working with values in arrays is compared to working with values in lists.

-### Roundoff {: .exercise}

-1. Write a program that loops over the integers from 1 to 9 and uses them to create the values 0.9, 0.09, and so on.
-1. Calculate the same values by subtracting 0.1 from 1, then subtracting 0.01,
-    and so on.
-1. Calculate the absolute and relative differences between corresponding values (which should be identical).
-1. Repeat the exercise using the `Fraction` class from the [fractions][py_fractions] module.